sirintra/PMC-PC-training/docs/source/snakemake.rst

 ..
 Tip::

-   To run multiple anlaysis tasks (QC, SNV calling, CNV identification etc.) in parallel, we just need to include final output files from each task as targets in a target rule.
+   To run multiple anlaysis tasks (QC, SNV calling, CNV identification etc) in parallel, we just need to include the final output files from each task as targets in a target rule.

 Input and Output arguments
 ************************************

-Snakemake rules can have as many ``input`` and ``output`` files as required by a rule.
+Snakemake rules can have as many ``input`` and ``output`` files as required by the analysis tool wrapped by the rule.

-Multiple input or output files can be referred to either by index or by name.
+Multiple input or output files can be referred to either by index or by label.
+Here, files are referred to by index:

 .. code-block:: python
    :linenos: